oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

       * `eureka` contains the Spring Eureka Service Registry which is used for service discovery
       * `grafana` contains Grafana which can be used to monitor and manage your environment
       * `ingress-nginx` contains the NGINX ingress controller which is used to manage external access to the cluster
-      * `kafka` contains a three-node Kafka cluster that can be used by your applciation
+      * `kafka` contains a three-node Kafka cluster that can be used by your application
       * `obaas-admin` contains the Oracle Backend for Spring Boot administration server that manages deployment of your services
       * `observability` contains Jaeger tracing which is used for viewing distributed traces
       * `open-telemetry` contains the Open Telemetry Collector which is used to collect distributed tracing information for your services
-      * `oracle-database-operator-system` contains the Oracle Database Operator for Kubernetes which can be used to manage Oracle Databases in Kubernetes environements
+      * `oracle-database-operator-system` contains the Oracle Database Operator for Kubernetes which can be used to manage Oracle Databases in Kubernetes environments
-      * `otmm` contains Oracle Transaction Manager for Microservices which is used to manage transactions acorss services
+      * `otmm` contains Oracle Transaction Manager for Microservices which is used to manage transactions across services
-      * `prometheus` contains Prometheus which collects metrics about your services and makes the available to Grafana for alerting and dashboarding
+      * `prometheus` contains Prometheus which collects metrics about your services and makes the available to Grafana for alerting and dashboards
-      * `vault` contains HashiCorp Vault which can be used to store secret or sensitive infomration for services, like credentials for example
+      * `vault` contains HashiCorp Vault which can be used to store secret or sensitive information for services, like credentials for example

    Kubernetes namespaces contain other resources like pods, services, secrets and config maps.
 You will explore some of these now.